 Every sport has its injuries.
 Some sports have more than others.
-The hand is involved in most sports and, even in the sports where you are not allowed to use your hands, like soccer, the hand becomes the instinctive first line of contact to lessen a fall or reduce an impact.
+The hand is involved in most sports and, even in sports where you are not allowed to use your hands, like soccer, the hand becomes the instinctive first line of contact to lessen a fall or reduce an impact.

 The hand serves as an instrument to facilitate hitting a ball by holding a club, racket or bat, maintaining balance for the gymnast, catching or hitting a ball, clinging to a bike that is rocketing down the hill or to bowl the “googly” that traps the batsmen LBW in front of the wickets.

-It is therefore no surprise that just as much as hands are used in sport, they are constantly exposed to the risk of high and low energy injuries, whether it is a fall on an outstretched hand or being hit by a fast bowler’s bouncer!
+It is, therefore, no surprise that just as much as hands are used in sport, they are constantly exposed to the risk of high and low energy injuries, whether it is a fall on an outstretched hand or being hit by a fast bowler’s bouncer.
 These things happen and should not discourage participation in your favourite sports!
 Sporting injuries happen very quickly, without warning and commonly take an extended time to heal.
-But the good news is that, with a dedicated hand surgery team and a motivated patient, most patients can return to normal pre-injury performance.
+But, the good news is that, with a dedicated hand surgery team and a motivated patient, most patients can return to normal pre-injury performance.
 It takes hard work and dedication to ensure that realistic goals are achieved.

 Occasionally, soccer or rugby players present with what is called, a jersey finger.
 These injuries, as the name suggests, occur when the finger gets stuck in the opponent’s jersey.
 The tip of the finger is forcefully bent backwards whilst the flexor muscle contracts strongly to try and grip onto the opponent’s jersey.
 Something has to give way, and the strong flexor tendon, which attaches to the last bone on the finger, might tear or pull out of the bone.
-This is a devastating injury that requires surgery and prolonged rehabilitation.
+This is a devastating injury that requires hand surgery and prolonged rehabilitation.

 Golfers are not excluded from injuries.
-Hitting a thick divot might compress the swinging hand against the handle and create a fracture in a tiny pea-like wrist bone called the pisiform.
+Hitting a thick divot might compress the swinging hand against the handle and create a wrist fracture in a tiny pea-like wrist bone called the pisiform.

 It is important to understand that any injury disrupts the delicate anatomy of the hand, and even more so, changes the normal movement (biomechanics) of the hand.
-The hand needs to be nurtured and the balance between immobilisation and mobilisation is the golden key to ensure a good outcome.
+The hand needs to be nurtured, and the balance between immobilisation and mobilisation is the golden key to ensure a good outcome.
 Swelling and incorrect splinting can have devastating effects on the hand, something no sportsman can afford.
 Patience is a virtue, and no sport in the world, at any level, can justify a premature return to the sports field.